HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Analysis for HOIs in ADD

 Let $\mathbf{X}^n = (X_1, \dots, X_n)$ denote the set of $n$ random variables representing the feature space in ADD (e.g., multi-view representations).
 The uncertainty of the system is measured by the Shannon entropy $H(\mathbf{X}^n)$.
 The sum of the entropies for each individual variable is $\sum_{i=1}^n H(X_i)$, which is not less than $H(\mathbf{X}^n)$.

 Following the description by Rosas \textit{et al.}, HOIs are modeled as the multivariate interdependencies in the system.
 To quantify the interdependencies, we utilize two complementary metrics.
-First, \textit{total correlation} or \textit{multi-information} measures the degree of information redundancy among variables, defined as the sum of individual entropies minus the joint entropy: High $C(\mathbf{X}^n)$ indicates that the variables are statistically correlated, imposing collective constraints on the system.
-On the other hand, \textit{dual total correlation} or \textit{binding information} quantifies the shared information bound within the group, which cannot be reduced to individual contributions:
+First, \textit{total correlation} or \textit{multi-information} measures the degree of statistical dependence among multiple variables, defined as the sum of individual entropies minus the joint entropy: A larger $C(\mathbf{X}^n)$ indicates stronger collective constraints that restrict group of variables.
+On the other hand, \textit{dual total correlation} or \textit{binding information} captures the extent to which each variable can be constrained or informed by the remaining variables: